Like most folks these days you probably have a debit card that you can use to withdraw cash from your checking account via an ATM.

 You might be thinking “If I have to make a purchase, is that not a form of a fee?“.

-I guess you could think of it that way, but I prefer to think of it as buying something I need anyway and getting the cash back as a bonus.
+I guess you could think of it that way, but I prefer to think of it as buying something I would use anyway and getting the cash back as a bonus.

 What’s more, there doesn’t appear to be a limit on the number of “cash back” purchases you can make in a day at the same Walmart store.